Koji's story – Pneumonia

 - Non-invasive ventilation

-- Beta-agonists and anticholinerics nebulised in-line via Aerogen Solo every 4-6 hours
+- Beta-agonists and anticholinergics nebulised in-line via Aerogen Solo every 4–6 hours

 - IV fluids, corticosteroids and antibiotics